luansantosti/React-components/README.md

 # ReactJS
-Just some simple components in reactjs for study.
+Some simple components in reactjs for study.

 To install the project
 ```